-One of the most nutritional vegetables around, this sun-loving, cool season vegetable is a superfood powerhouse, filled with fiber, antioxidants and loads of vitamin C. Your mother was right- there is a reason to eat your broccoli!
+One of the most nutritional vegetables you could grow, this sun-loving, cool season vegetable is a vitamin powerhouse, filled with fiber, antioxidants and loads of vitamin C. Your mother was right- there is a good reason to eat your broccoli!
+You should certainly consider growing broccoli in your fall garden.

-This stout, flowering, thick-stemmed vegetable is related to cabbage, kale, bok choy and kale.
-A broccoli head is eaten before it flowers, when it resembles a small tree, but the rest of the vegetable is entirely edible too, you just need to get creative.
+This stout, flowering, thick-stemmed vegetable is related to cabbage, kale, brussels sprouts and kale.
+All of which are in the Brassica Oleracea plant species.
+The central head is eaten before it flowers, when it resembles a small tree, but the rest of the vegetable is entirely edible too, a fact that most people don’t know.
 Broccoli is a moderately long-growing vegetable, but don’t let that deter you!
-If you give this vegetable the right conditions and time your planting correctly, you can get this plant to produce shoots for weeks even after you’ve harvested the main flowering head.
+If you give this vegetable the right conditions and time your planting correctly, you can get this plant to produce new secondary heads for weeks even after you’ve harvested the main flowering head.

 One of the great things about this vegetable is that you can grow it almost everywhere and we’re going to tell you how.